Pretzel links, mutation, and the slice-ribbon conjecture: Introduction

 Observe that the link $P(p,-p, q,-q)$ is ribbon, as shown in Figure~\ref{fig:ribbon_move}.
 Additionally, $P(p,q,-p,-q)$ is ribbon whenever $|p| = |q|$ or either $|p|$ or $|q|$ is one.
 It remains to consider links of the form $P(p,q,-p,-q)$.
 In the proof of Theorem~\ref{thm:ribbon-up-to-mutation}, we show that the $2$-component link $P(0,q,0,-q)$ is not slice for any $q$.
+Additionally, the links $P(p,q,r,s)$ and $P(q,r,s,p)$ are isotopic.
+Consequently, the following result completes the proof of Theorem~\ref{thm:main}.

-Then, by the symmetries of pretzel links, we see that the slice-ribbon conjecture for $4$-stranded $2$-component pretzel links can be established by proving that the link $P(p,q,-p,-q)$ is not slice whenever $1<p<q$.
+\begin{theorem} Let $p$ and $q$ be integers such that $1<p<q$.
+Then the $2$-component pretzel link $P(p,q,-p,-q)$ is not slice. \end{theorem}

 An embedded $2$-sphere $S$ in $S^3$ is called a \emph{Conway sphere} for a link $L$ if $S$ meets $L$ transversely in exactly four points.
 By cutting $S^3$ along $S$ and regluing via an orientation-preserving involution on $S$ which preserves $L\,\cap\,S$ setwise and does not fix any points in $L\,\cap\,S$, we obtain a new link in $S^3$ with the same number of components as $L$.
 This new link is called a \emph{mutant} of $L$.
 If $L$ is an oriented link and the orientation of $L$ is preserved by the involution on $S$, the new link is called a \emph{positive mutant} of $L$.
-Note that the links $P(p,q,-p,-q)$ and $P(p,-p,q,-q)$ are mutants, and indeed are positive mutants under a choice of orientation.

-Thus, Theorem~\ref{thm:ribbon-up-to-mutation} reduces the slice-ribbon conjecture for $4$-stranded $2$-component pretzel links to the problem of distinguishing mutants up to concordance.
-The key issue is that mutant links have diffeomorphic double branched covers~\cite{Viro:1976-1}.
-This concern does not arise in the work of Lisca since any lens space occurs as a branched double cover of a unique link in $S^3$~\cite{Hodgson-Rubinstein:1985-1}.
-The papers of Greene-Jabuka, Lecuona, and Choe-Park mentioned above sidestep mutant knots since there is no non-trivial mutation within the families they consider.
-However, the problem remains for more general families of knots and links if using double branched covers, as seen in the work of~\cite{Long:2014-1,Bryant:2017-1, Aceto:2018-1}.